Via Transportation: Shift to public transit software

-Seattle, Washington

 In April 2019, Via worked with King County Metro, transit authority of the City of Seattle, and Sound Transit to provide last mile transportation to five Sound Transit Link light rail stations.
 In 2023, Via took over operations and software for all of the agency’s on-demand transit services.

-Summit, Utah

-In July 2021, Via helped Summit County launch an entire transit agency called High Valley Transit.
-They partnered with Via Strategies to develop a data-driven multimodal transit plan leveraging Remix software.
-The newly designed network emphasized frequent and direct fixed-route service paired with on-demand zones to increase coverage, efficiency and provide first- and last-mile connections.

-Sioux Falls, South Dakota

-The first time Via took over operations for an entire transit network.
-As the city’s sole transit provider, Via worked with Sioux Area Metro (SAM) to implement a whole network approach.
-The first step expanded microtransit service SAM On Demand to unreached areas and extended zone hours in other parts of the city—with enhanced ride booking through an app that showed riders all available public transit options.
-In April 2024, the next phase of the plan focused on consolidating and updating the fixed bus routes.

-Wales, UK

 Via and Transport for Wales, the Welsh government’s transit authority, launched a demand-responsive service called fflecsi in May 2020.
 The program enabled transport coordination between local councils across multiple urban, rural and suburban areas.
 The service was successful in encouraging riders to use public transport, despite generally declining public transport usage in Wales.

-Manchester, UK

-In early 2025, Transport for Greater Manchester partnered with Via to create a new app and website for its Local Link and Ring and Ride demand-responsive transport services with a new sleek yellow branding to accompany its Bee Network franchised transport services around the Greater Manchester region.
+In October 2020, Via acquired Fleetonomy, an Israeli startup and logistics company.
+That same year, Via also grew through organic product development by providing software for operating paratransit, and later for fixed-route bus scheduling.

+Growth and public listing

+After its expansion into a broader transit-tech company, Via continued to grow through acquisitions.
+In 2021, through its Remix acquisition, Via expanded into city mapping and transportation planning.